peterolson/dong-chinese-blog/_posts/2019-05-10-insights-into-chinese-history-from-characters.md

 ![Oracle bone script](/images/oracle_bone.png)

-Several Chinese character allude this method of fortune-telling:
+Several Chinese characters allude to this method of fortune-telling:

  - **兆** means "omen", and it is a pictograph of cracks on a turtle shell, similar to those in the picture above.
  - **卜** means "to divine", and it is also a pictograph of a crack on a shell.